 This is a city that’s full of art and design.
-There’s a reason that Dundee was named the UK’s first UNESCO City of Design last year.
+There’s a reason that Dundee was named the UK’s first UNESCO City of Design in 2015.
 The university – one of the best in the UK – has strong programmes in art, design, science, and technology – including game design, which the city has a long history of – and this has given birth to a strong sense of creativity.
 Don’t miss the city’s art galleries; the McManus Gallery, the DCA (Dundee Contemporary Arts), and the V&A Dundee, which was being built when I visited.

 Check out the View from Dundee Law

 Pronounced “low”, the Dundee Law is an extinct volcano standing at the heart of the city, which provides some amazing views of the town and across the River Tay.
 That’s providing you have better weather on your visit than I did, of course!
-At the top, there’s also a war memorial and a well constructed observation platform that allows you to make the best use of the 360° panorama.
+At the top, there’s also a war memorial and a well-constructed observation platform that allows you to make the best use of the 360° panorama.

 Learn to Weave with Cally Booker

-An historic jute mill converted into a block of 58 art studios by charity WASPS, the Meadow Mill Studios in Dundee now houses around a hundred artists working in an amazing collaborative space.
+A historic jute mill converted into a block of 58 art studios by charity WASPS, the Meadow Mill Studios in Dundee now houses around a hundred artists working in an amazing collaborative space.
 One of them is hand-weaver Cally Booker, an incredible artist who creates colourful textiles, drawing on Scotland’s long tradition of weaving with a modern flair.
 She also runs classes, which are great fun and the perfect way to immerse yourself in the local culture.

 Whilst in Scotland you must try haggis, too.
-If you’re not sure about it, go for haggis bonbons, which are bite-sized and covered in breadcrumbs, making them easier to face: I promise they’re delicious.
+If you’re not sure about it, go for haggis bonbons, which are bite-sized and covered in breadcrumbs, making them easier to face.
+I promise they’re delicious.
 There are also some great Scottish whisky distilleries in the area, including Eden Mill in nearby St Andrews.
 Eden Mill also happens to be one of my favourite Scottish gin distilleries!
 The Cairn O’Mohr Winery on the road to Perth produces locally made fruit wines and ciders!
 Finally, in Dundee be sure to make the most of the incredible coastline with a traditional plate of fish and chips – unmissable!

 At Seabraes, you’ll also spot several Lemmings, from one of the most iconic games of my childhood; another Dundee export.
 There are also some great sculptures at the Dundee Maggie’s Centre, including a piece by British sculptor Anthony Gormley, as well as award-winning architecture by Frank Gehry and a garden designed by Arabella Lenox-Boyd.
 There’s plenty of great art all over the city so keep your eyes peeled!

 If you have a great suggestion for unmissable things to do in Dundee, leave a comment below and help out your fellow travellers!